MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 ## Grant your Azure AD app access to the Dynamic 365 Fraud Protection real-time APIs

 To assign the appropriate Dynamics 365 API role to your Azure AD app, use the [New-AzureADServiceAppRoleAssignment Windows PowerShell script](https://docs.microsoft.com/powershell/module/azuread/new-azureadserviceapproleassignment?view=azureadps-2.0), as shown in the following example.

-Be sure to replace the *italic* text with the name of your Azure AD app and the appropriate role name, as noted inline in the following example.

 ```console
 $c_app_name = "your Azure AD application display name here"